Italian sausage soup comes together quickly and satisfies so many cravings. It's packed with nutrients but also feels just a touch indulgent.

 - Grated parmesan or pecorino, for serving

-Meanwhile, cook pasta shells to al dente in a separate pot of well salted water.
-Drain and toss with remaining tablespoon olive oil.
+- Meanwhile, cook pasta shells to al dente in a separate pot of well salted water.
+Drain and toss with the olive oil.